lapulgaatomica/My-Favorite-Content/README.md

 # My-Favorite-Content
-A content aggregator that brings all my favorite web content together
+A content aggregator that brings some of my favorite web content together and sends me an email containing their details

+##  Tech stack

+ - Flask
+ - PostgreSQL
+ - Requests
+ - BeautifulSoup